Facebook ransomware removal instructions

 Instant automatic removal of Facebook virus:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Reimage Repair is a professional automatic malware removal tool that is recommended to get rid of Facebook virus.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Facebook virus.
 Download it by clicking the button below:

 - What is Facebook?